majesty-indiedev/driver-whatsapp-cloud/README.md

     }

 If you do not handle it, the message will be handled by the botman global fallback route - if it available that is.

+### Commands

+To add [commands](https://developers.facebook.com/docs/whatsapp/cloud-api/phone-numbers/conversational-components) to your bot.
+First define the structure of your commands in your config/botman/whatsapp.php file.
+There you will find a commands demo payload.
+Just edit it to your needs.

+Then use the Artisan command:

+    php artisan botman:whatsapp:add-conversational-components

+### Prompts - Icebreakers

+To add [prompts](https://developers.facebook.com/docs/whatsapp/cloud-api/phone-numbers/conversational-components) to your bot.
+First define your prompts in your config/botman/whatsapp.php file.
+There you will find a prompts demo payload.
+Just edit it to your needs.

+Then use the Artisan command:

+    php artisan botman:whatsapp:add-conversational-components

 ## Contributing
 Please see [CONTRIBUTING](https://github.com/mohapinkepane/driver-whatsapp-cloud//blob/master/CONTRIBUTING.md) for details.